How to create application requests

 Note that the dynamic portion of the URL (“order id”) comes from the order id variable we created in the Create inputs step (in Step 2 above).

-In order to move to the next step, you need to test your request by entering a matching reference and clicking Test request.
+In order to move to the next step, you need to test your request by entering any required inputs and clicking Run test.
 Please note that this will execute the request if it is working correctly.
 You may consider testing the connection with a test environment in your third-party app to avoid canceling an order, updating a record, or any action you are testing.

 Step 5

-Part 2: Leverage application request in a rule or macro
+Part 2: Leverage application request in a rule, macro, or chatbot

-Once an application request has been created for an application, a rule or macro is required to activate a request.
+Once an application request has been created for an application, a rule, macro, or chatbot is required to activate a request.

 Option 1: Use application requests with rules